-Residential: Independent AD Residential Services (Effective October 1, 2016) Transaction Code Code Detail Code Mod Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod Mod 2 Mod 3 Mod 4 Rate Supported Housing Addictive Diseases H0043 HF R1 J 4 ı Z J 4 Unit Value Unit= 1 day I. Utilization Criteria TBD Service Definition This is a lower level of care w maintained some consistent l AD Independent Residential Services provides recovery housing with a supportive and structured living environment for individuals with a Substance Use Disorder.
+Residential: Ind ependent AD Resident ial Serv rices Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Supported Housing Addictive Diseases H0043 HF R1 3 7 ' Z 0 7 Unit Value Unit= 1 day · L ı Utilization Criteria TBD Service Definition AD Independent Residential Services provides recovery housing with a supportive and structured living environment for individuals with a Substance Use Disorder.
 This is a lower level of care with minimal supervision designed to promote independent living in a recovery environment for individuals who have established and maintained some consistent level of sobriety and does not require 24/7 supervision.
 Residents continue to maintain basic rehabilitation with focus on early recovery skills that include the negative impact of substances use, tools for developing positive support, and relapse prevention skills.
 Admission Criteria Adults aged 18 or older who meet the following criteria: 1.
 The individual meets the diagnostic criteria for a Substance Use Disorder as defined in the most recent DSM.
 2. The individual has sufficient cognitive ability at this time to benefit from admission to the AD Independent Residential program.
 3. The individual has demonstrated an ability to participate in or be successful with this level of care as indicated by current recovery efforts.
 4. The individual requires support of an AD Independent Residence service that provides an alcohol and drug free environment.
 5. The individual benefits from the peer support of fellow residents to maintain ongoing recovery; 6.
 The individual does not require twenty-four hours a day on-site supervision by clinical staff; and 7.
 The individual exhibits the skills and strengths necessary to maintain recovery and readapt to independent living in the community while receiving the minimal clinical and peer support provided by the treatment provider.
-Continuing Stay Criteria treated in this level of car orogress l e. out has r not yet a chieved the goals reatment/service plan or new problems large criteria has not been met. have been identif ied that are ap propria tely Discharge Criteria The individual has accommunity The individual will be refemant.
+Continuing Stay Criteria The individual is making treated in this level of ca The individual continues to meet the criteria of the admission.
+The individual is making progress but has not yet achieved the goals in the treatment/service plan or new problems have been identified that are appropriately treated in this level of care.
+Discharge Criteria The individual has accor The individual will be reference.
 The individual has received.
-The individual's behavior.
-The individual has accomplished the goals and objectives of the treatment/service plan.
+The individual's behavior The individual has accomplished the goals and objectives of the treatment/service plan.
 The individual refuses further recovery support/care.
 The individual will be referred to other appropriate treatment/services which cannot be provided by this level of care.
 The individual has received maximum benefit from this level of care.
-Clinical Exclusions disability, autism, organic 2.
-The individual exhibits be Individuals with the following conditions are excluded from admission unless there is documented evidence of a substance use condition: developmentally disability, autism, organic mental disorder, or traumatic brain injury; The individual exhibits behavior dangerous to staff, self, or others;
+Clinical Exclusions Individuals with the following conditions are excluded from admission unless there is documented evidence of a substance use condition: Developmental Disability, Autism, Organic Mental Disorder, or Traumatic Brain Injury; The individual exhibits behavior dangerous to staff, self, or others; The individual is experiencing symptoms which appear to require withdrawal management services;